1.4.4 |

 generalizations.
 The fact that somebody belongs to a certain racial

-or ethnical group may at a certain place and time (under the
+or ethnic group may at a certain place and time (under the

 conditions as they have been so far) be correlated with

-which does not characterize any particular person of the
+purely statistical relationship which does not characterize any particular

-discrimination of women is on the way to extinction, does not
+That the legal discrimination of women is on the way to extinction, does

 (the higher-level or better-paid) official positions.
 Also when